Our Team

 Isaac Blumenthal

-Isaac Blumenthal is a motivated recent College graduate who is devoted to social justice.
+Isaac Blumenthal is a motivated graduate student at the University of Pennsylvania who is devoted to social justice.
 In December of 2023, he graduated from Northeastern University with a degree in environmental studies while minoring in food systems, sustainability, and equity.
 Immediately after, he moved to Arizona to work with Uri L’Tzedek.
 From a young age, Isaac has been interested in helping vulnerable populations both domestically and globally.
-He has demonstrated his passion for international aid as he has been involved with organizations based out of South Africa, Ecuador, and Israel.
+He has demonstrated his passion for international aid as he has been involved with organizations based out of South Africa, Ecuador, Israel, and most recently, Nigeria.

 Native American & Homeless Outreach Coordinator